babylonchain/btc-staker/README.md

 #### BTC Node type specific configuration

-Make sure to update the following important parameters related to your `bitcoind` config.
+Make sure to replace the following important parameters related to `bitcoind` as per your setup.

 ```bash
 [bitcoind]